Use the FormAssembly Lightning Component in Salesforce Experience Cloud

 Related Articles

-The following steps will walk you through how to use FormAssembly's Lightning Component to publish a form within your Salesforce Community.
+The following steps will walk you through using FormAssembly's Lightning Component to publish a form within your Salesforce Experience Cloud Site (formerly Salesforce Communities).

-Prior to starting these steps, please make sure you have installed FormAssembly for AppExchange.
+Before starting these steps, please ensure you have installed FormAssembly for AppExchange.
 Follow the steps outlined here to install and set up the application.

 Things to Note:

-• You do not need to use the Salesforce Community Authentication (available for Team plan customers and up) in order to use our Lightning component and embed a form in your Community.
-This is an option if you would like to restrict your forms to your Community members only, and it is not required.
+• You do not need to use Salesforce Experience Cloud Authentication (available for Team plan customers and up) to use our Lightning component and embed a form on your Experience Cloud Site.
+This is an option if you would like to restrict your forms to your Experience Cloud Users only, and it is not required.

-• If you are a Team plan user and have the Salesforce Add-on, you may use the Salesforce Prefill Connector with our Lightning component, and use the Prefill Connector with the Salesforce Communities Authentication enabled (although it is not required).
+• If you are a Team plan user and have the Salesforce Add-on, you may use the Salesforce Prefill Connector with Salesforce Experience Cloud Authentication enabled to prefill Experience Cloud User information.

-• You do not need to set up Single Sign-On (SSO) between Salesforce and FormAssembly in order to be able to use the FormAssembly Lightning component.
+• You do not need to set up Single Sign-On (SSO) between Salesforce and FormAssembly to use the FormAssembly Lightning Component.

-• Support for Communities varies across device types and browsers.
-Please refer to Salesforce for information pertaining to their browser support requirements for communities
+• Support for Experience Cloud varies across device types and browsers.
+Please refer to Salesforce for information about their browser support requirements for communities

 Configuration Steps

-2. Go to the Community Builder, find the page where you want to publish the form, and select Components.
+2. Go to the Experience Cloud Builder, find the page where you want to publish the form, and select Components.

 3. Next, select FormAssembly Form under Custom Components.
-If you do not see this option, please make sure you have installed FormAssembly from the AppExchange and have updated it to at least version 2.15.
+If you do not see this option, ensure you have installed FormAssembly from the AppExchange and have updated it to at least version 2.34.

-5. Within FormAssembly, find the form you would like to publish and go to ConfigureProcessing.
+5. Within FormAssembly, find the form you would like to publish and copy the Form ID of the form you would like to publish.

-6. Under Allow Responses From select Salesforce Community User.
+8. Under Allow Responses From select Salesforce Experience Cloud User.

-7. Click Configure and then enter your Portal Login URL and Salesforce Org ID.
-Additional information and details on this process can be found on our Salesforce Communities Authentication page.
+9. Click Configure and enter your Portal Login URL and Salesforce Org ID.
+Additional information and details on this process can be found on our Salesforce Experience Cloud Authentication page.

-8. Next, scroll down to Step 2.
+10. Scroll down to Step 2.
 FormAssembly Lightning Component.
-You will need to copy and paste these two values over to the Lightning Component dialog box on your Community Builder page.
+Copy and paste the values for Form ID and Secret Token to the Lightning Component dialog box on your Experience Cloud Builder.

-Note: If you are not using the Salesforce Communities Authentication, you will not need to paste in the form token; that can be left blank.
+Note: If you are not using the Salesforce Experience Cloud Authentication, you will not need to paste in the form token; that can be left blank.

-10. Press enter on your keyboard to save that information.
-Finally, publish the changes to your Community.
-You should now be able to see the form when logged in to your community.
+12. Press Enter on your keyboard to save the configuration, and Publish the changes to your Experience Cloud Site.
+You should now be able to see the form when logged in to your Experience Cloud Site.

-With the Winter '21 release to Salesforce, the following Critical Updates will be activated: "Restrict Access to @AuraEnabled Apex Methods for Guest and Portal Users Based on User Profile" and "Restrict Access to @AuraEnabled Apex Methods for Authenticated Users Based on User Profile".
-To ensure the continuing function of forms embedded using the FormAssembly Lightning Component for Salesforce Communities, you will need to assign specific Apex Classes to Guest and Community Users.
+To ensure the function of forms embedded using the FormAssembly Lightning Component for Salesforce Experience Cloud Sites, you will need to assign specific Apex Classes to Guest and Experience Cloud Users.

 Option 1: Using Enhanced Profile Views to Modify User Profiles